 – Specialist support and coaching for Holywell staff from sports coaches and experts.

-Here are just some of the success stories from previous years:
+Here are just some of the success stories from the past two years:

 - In an average week, 45% of children in Key Stage 2 were engaged in some form of extracurricular sporting activity.

-- Subscription to a School Sports Partnership, offering free after school clubs and curriculum-time coaching.
+- Subscription to a School Sports Partnership, offering free before and after school clubs and curriculum-time coaching.

 New sports equipment was purchased to enable extra opportunities to take part in a wide variety of sports.
 This included a badminton net and table tennis equipment.